griffithlab/griffithlab.org/pages/funding.md

 Dr. Malachi Griffith is currently supported by a Pathway to Independence Award from the National Institutes of Health (NIH), National Human Genome Research Institute (NHGRI) (Award: R00 HG007940).
 His primary academic appointment at Washington University is in the Department of Medicine and he has a secondary appointment in the Department of Genetics.
 The McDonnell Genome Institute supports the computational and sequence data production aspects of his research.
 He is also a member of the Siteman Cancer Center.

 ### Obi Griffith
 Dr. Obi Griffith is currently supported by a Young Investigator Award from the Cancer Research Foundation, a Translation Grant from the V Foundation, a Transition Career Development Award (K22) from the National Cancer Institute (NCI), and an Early-Stage Development of Informatics Technologies for Cancer Research and Management (U01) award from the NCI.
+His primary academic appointment at Washington University is in the Department of Medicine and he has a secondary appointment in the Department of Genetics.
+The McDonnell Genome Institute supports the computational and sequence data production aspects of his research.
+He is also a member of the Siteman Cancer Center.

 {% include gallery %}